-As much as we wish it wasn’t true, there can be times when the sensor reading from your continuous glucose monitor can be different from your finger stick.
+As much as we wish it weren’t true, there can be times when the reading from your continuous glucose sensor can be different from your finger stick.
 While it could be that your sensor is no longer working, there are also several other reasons why there could be a difference.
 Here are just a few other possibilities.

 Sensors and finger sticks measure different things.